 Configuring role-based access control policies

-To ensure that people in your organization always have up-to-date access permission levels, you can define provisioning policies that automatically assign people to specific roles based on their identity attributes.
-If an employee changes job title, department, or moves to a different site, the system automatically adjusts their access.
+To ensure correct and up-to-date access permissions, you can define automatic provisioning policies.
+People in your organization to are automatically assigned roles based on their identity attributes.
+If an employee changes job title or department, or moves to a different site, the system automatically adjusts their access.

 Before you begin